minerva-university/cs162-Dreamify/README.md

 **App is up and running on heroku here:** https://minerva-dreamify-ca41013f5340.herokuapp.com/

 ### Get started
-1. Go to deployment-updated branch
+1. Go to testing_merge_deployment branch
 2. Make sure you are logged in to Heroku `heroku login` & `heroku container:login`
 ### Setup Environment Variables
 3. Make sure no `.env` file exists in the project root folder